Canada Graduate Scholarships-Doctoral (CGS D) Program

 Award Holder Information

-Please ensure your are familiar with the policies and follow the acceptance and payment activation procedures as outlined in the Tri-Agency Research Training Award Holder’s Guide.
+Please ensure you are familiar with the policies and follow the acceptance and payment activation procedures as outlined in the Tri-Agency Research Training Award Holder’s Guide.

-Students who are currently registered in the degree program for which the award has been granted, should start the award at the earliest possible start date, i.e., May or September (please contact your graduate department for advice as a May start date may impact any current departmental funding for the same period).
-Students not currently registered, should start the award upon first registration into the program (September or January).
+Students who are currently registered in the degree program for which the award has been granted, should start the award at the earliest possible start date, i.e., May 1st or September 1st (please contact your graduate department for advice as a May start date may impact any current departmental funding or current scholarships held for the same period).
+Students not currently registered, should start the award upon first registration into the program (September 1st or January 1st).

 Please contact the respective granting agency directly by email to request and receive approval for any change to your start date.